Set Current Location

 A secret walkway or a trail that leads to a strange yet unique world is how one might describe the Garden of Oz.
 Tucked inside one of the many twists on the Ledgewood Drive, wrapped around in trees and shrubs, a visitor gets a quick peek into this private garden.
 Inspired by the tale of Wizard of Oz, the whole garden is decorated with beads, toys, tiles and shiny marbles forming a mosaic pattern.
 A tiny yellow gate followed by a trail of yellow tile leads you to each and every corner featuring thrones, steps and garden beds.
 You will stumble upon thrones dedicated to characters of the wizard of oz to John Lennon, studded in shimmering marbles and concrete bases draped in tile mosaic.
 The declaration of its designation as a Historic-Cultural monument has made it an attraction for locals as well as tourists.
 Though it is a private garden, one can avail access only on every Thursday from 10a to noon, when it is open to the visitors.

 The Watts Towers is a local landmark in South L.A.
 Former construction worker Simon Rodia created the monument over a period of three decades, from 1921 to 1954.
-The monument is a melange of scrap metal, pipe structures, bed frames and thousands of seashells.
-The beauty of the object is Rodia's resourcefulness, it's a truly impressive piece of work for any artist, given its seventeen isolated units of sculpture.
-The towers can only be visited with a tour guide, and the landmark is only open Thursday through Saturday.
+The monument is a composition of scrap metal, pipe structures, bed frames and thousands of seashells.
+The beauty of the object is Rodia's resourcefulness, it's a truly impressive piece of work for any artist, given its seventeen isolated units that makeup the entire ensemble.